sentclose/sentc-docs/docs/src/guide/user.md

 ::::

-Send the input to the logged in device (maybe through a QR code, the logged in device just scans the qr code) and call this function with the input.
+Send the Input to the Logged-In Device (possibly through a QR code, which the logged-in device can scan), and call this function with the input.

 :::: tabs type:card